columbia/android_vendor_columbia_build/README.md

 In the product configuration file, e.g., device.mk, you can add the following line to load product-specific packages from the "columbia.mk" file:
 <em>$(call inherit-product-if-exists, vendor/columbia/build/grouper/device-vendor.mk)</em>

+This will add two primary make targets to the Android build system: <b>kernel</b>
+and <b>kmodules</b>.
+Each target outputs to the device-specific build directory, e.g., <em>out/target/product/crespo/obj/[KERNEL|KMODULES]</em>, and can be invoked using the "m" android command.

+Both of these commands are used as dependencies when building the system image, thus a simple, "make" at the root of the Android tree will build your custom kernel, install all kernel modules and create the proper boot image for flashing the target device's boot partition.

+### m kernel
+This builds the Linux kernel including performing a defconfig based on the current lunch combo.
+The SOP here at Columbia has been to create a defconfig that matches your lunch combo, e.g. <em>full_grouper_defconfig</em> or
+<em>full_crespo_defconfig</em>.
+This configuration is invoked as a dependency
+to ensure a properly configured kernel for each build.

+### m kmodules
+This builds all kernel modules and copies them into the proper directory for inclusion in the Android system image.

+> <b>TIP</b><br>
+> If you want to customize the kernel command-line used in the default build of
+> your boot.img file, all you have to do is add/modify the
+> <b>BOARD_KERNEL_CMDLINE</b> variable usually found in
+> <em>BoardConfig.mk</em> or <em>BoardConfigCommon.mk</em>

 Installation / Configuration
 ==========